hugoleonardodev/coodesh-front-end-challenge-2021/README.md

 ## 🔧 Troubleshooting

--   On deployment change root folder to `/dist`
+-   On deployment change base directory to `/dist`

 ---